jimmejardine/qiqqa-open-source/docs-src/Notes/Progress in Development/Considering the Way Forward/Database Design/Considering the Database Design - we want ... PDF and BibTeX metadata versioning, conflict resolution on sync=merge, etc.md

 meanwhile various metadata edits are also *strong bonds* for the PDF concerned:
 - mark as: primary source / reprint / alt. source / bannered / revision / *retraction*
 - edit BibTeX / metadata
-* add source URL (i.e. specify more spots on the web or elsewhere where this PDF was / can be obtained; as links go "*stale*" pretty quickly on the net, we have another argument right there to NOT make difference between links that *were* a source and links that *are*.
+* add source URL (i.e. specify more spots on the web or elsewhere where this (*exact same*) PDF was / can be obtained; as links go "*stale*" pretty quickly on the net, we have another argument right there to NOT make a difference between links that *were* a source and links that *are*.
   Users MAY however desire to have a function to mark a given source as a *currently verified source* for a given PDF a la Wikipedia, where they mention something along the tune of "*last verified/downloaded at 2022/03/27 from URI*".
 This implies an extra source metadata attribute: `last_verified_on`.

 You get the drift: anything that's unique to a given PDF or transforms that PDF 1:1 to another *unique PDF* is a commit with a *strong bond*.